treeverse/lakeFS/docs/integrations/duckdb.md

 COPY sampled_population TO 's3://example-repo/main/data/population/sample.parquet'; -- actual write happens here
 ```

-## Using DuckDB in the lakeFS Web Interface
+## Using DuckDB in the lakeFS web UI

 The lakeFS web UI includes DuckDB in the Object viewer page.